-No Part IV designated heritage properties flank the subject lands and an archaeological evaluation was waived due to the existing disturbed grounds.
+The subject lands have no existing designated heritage properties and the requirement of an archaeological assessment was waived due to the existing disturbed grounds.

 Policy B1.7.3.1 (East Fonthill Development Objectives) - states the following development objectives will be implemented by the mechanisms set out in this Plan.